TUNG1205/Gymnastics-App/README.md

 + Added a localized dialog (Material3 AlertDialog) that appears once when the routine completes.
 Iteration 1.6.0 (30/08)
 + Extra Function: A Show Help Dialog that reminds users how the scoring works.
+Iteration 1.7.0 (30/08)
++ Improved UX/UI with Title and welcome message with a footer and Icon.